SooLeeCodes/MSSA-Portfolio/README.md

 ## /Chase

 * **Chase** is a console-based board game written in C# as part of a mid-program project (week 8 out of 17).
 This simple game demonstrates core programming concepts and problem-solving skills acquired during the program.

+## /WinFormsCalculator

+*  **WinFormsCalculator** is a simple calculator application created using Windows Forms as part of a week 4 project in the MSSA program.
+This project demonstrates the application of event-driven programming, user interface design, and basic mathematical operations in a Windows desktop environment.